TyruswooStudio/Tyruswoo_AltimitMovement-MZ/README.md

 - Made plugin visible to plugins that look for "AltimitMovement" in PluginManager's list of scripts.

+**v0.9.5** - Pending
+- Added note on how this plugin affects player X and Y coordinates.

 > **Remember, only you can build your dreams!**
 >
 > *Tyruswoo*